Answers To Your Physical Therapy Questions

 How does N2 Physical Therapy help people who have had treatment for cancer?

-N2 Physical Therapy treats several patients who are struggling with symptoms related to treamtent of cancer.
-Regarding pelvic floor this may include estrogen deprivation driven vulvar pain, autoimmune resopnses such as lichens sclerosis, pain in the shoulder, radiation pain, bowel difficulties or leakage, urinary changes, pain with sexual activity, and more.
-N2 Physical Therapy does have specialists in management of symptoms after breast cancer including range of motion difficulties, pain with choulder movements, headaches, fascial changes due to scar tissue or radiation, lymphatic cording, and swelling post operatively.
+N2 Physical Therapy treats several patients who are struggling with symptoms related to treatment of cancer.
+Regarding pelvic floor this may include estrogen deprivation driven vulvar pain, autoimmune responses such as lichens sclerosis, pain in the shoulder, radiation pain, bowel difficulties or leakage, urinary changes, pain with sexual activity, and more.
+N2 Physical Therapy does have specialists in management of symptoms after breast cancer including range of motion difficulties, pain with shoulder movements, headaches, fascial changes due to scar tissue or radiation, lymphatic cording, and swelling post-operatively.
 Please call the clinic location you wish to be. treated at and ask which specialists at that location are trained to help with symptoms related to treatment of cancer (oncology rehabilitation).

 Where are you located?